Lighthouse railways!

 The San Juan lighthouse on Staten Island

-This is the only Argentine location mentioned here.
+This is one of only two Argentine locations mentioned here.
 It lies at the extreme eastern end of Staten Island or Isla de los Estados.
 In 1895 this light was reported as having a wooden railway and winch up the staircase at the head of the muelle, "but seems never to have been used."
 (4)

 References